 During the summer, we like to cook our pizza on the grill.
-The sauce has a kick, so if you’re a heat pansy turn it down a notch by reducing the pepper (either the crushed red, or the black…or both).
+This pizza sauce has a kick, so if you’re a heat pansy turn you can tone down this recipe a notch by reducing the pepper (either the crushed red or the black…or both).
 I tend to think the red has more heat, but a better flavor.
 Mess with it as you will.

 If you would like to follow along as I prepare the dough and sauce, and grill the pizza, check out the Twisted Tastes YouTube channel.